Sharon-B/Recipe-Box/TESTING.md

 * The logo is displayed in the header.

-* Displays on all pages.
+* Logo displays on all pages.

 * The logo is a clickable link which returns the user to the home page.